Drake Archer wasn’t looking for trouble. He didn’t want complications. He didn’t want questions.

 But he offered his arm to her.
 He saw the quick exhale that she gave.
 That smile of hers flashed again.

-Drake had to reassess then.
+Drake had to reassess.
 The smile was disarming with its flashing dimples.
 But it wasn’t cute, as he’d first thought.

 “You’re making a mistake!”
 Wayne Hardin snapped as the two goons dragged him out of the casino’s parking garage.